LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles/Advanced B2-C1/Inglés Intermedio Alto B2.md

 Resumen
 1.
 Why do you use the expressions in order to / so as to?
-To compare and contrast.
-REPASAR
+To talk about purpose or intention.

 2.
 Which words can you use to ask requests very politely?